 /

-A CRM Process: From Awareness to Loyal Customer
+A CRM-Supported Process: From Awareness to Loyal Customer

-One of the dictionary definitions of process is “a series of actions or steps taken to achieve a particular end.”
+One dictionary definition of a process is “a series of actions or steps taken to achieve a particular end.”

-This person isn’t necessarily aware of all the steps since the complete view of the CRM process is internal to the vendor.
+This person (a prospect) isn’t necessarily aware of all the steps since the vendor has an internal view of the end-to-end process.

-Unlike many processes, which almost always go through to the end, a CRM process is rarely completed in some industries.
+Unlike many business processes, which almost always go through to the end, a CRM process often stalls out or ends abruptly for one reason or another.

-The CRM process can end abruptly.
-A lead or prospect goes dark on a vendor’s salesperson.
-A vendor rep disqualifies a prospect when they determine there’s not a fit.
+A lead or prospect may go dark on a vendor’s salesperson, or a vendor rep may disqualify a prospect when they determine there’s not a fit.

 Today, marketing and sales teams work more synergistically than ever.
 This is partly software-driven.